johannschopplich/kirby-helpers/docs/meta.md

 ### Global Defaults

-The `kirby-helpers.meta.defaults` option key may be populated by default metadata.
+The `johannschopplich.helpers.meta.defaults` option key may be populated by default metadata.
 It will be used as the base.
 Available array keys are:

 - `robots` (string)
 - `description` (string)